BUSINESS DATA PROJECT - 2024/5

 Module Overview

-The Business data project provides the fundamental frameworks and models as well as the empirical data to support the process of making business decisions.
+The business data project introduces students to a range of analytical frameworks and skills that support the process of making business decisions.

 Module provider